 There is also some 12th and 13th century stained glass incorporated into the roundels in the Lady Chapel.
-Otherwise internally the church remains very much original, with only significant changes being the modern lighting, sound system, a coffee area and a Binns Pipe Organ installed circa 1988, which replaced the original.
-A new heating system (subject to faculty approval) was installed just before Christmas 2023.
+Internally the church remains very much original, with the only significant changes being the modern lighting, sound system, a coffee area and a Binns Pipe Organ installed circa 1988, which replaced the original.
+A new heating system was installed just before Christmas 2023.
 The latest Quinquennial Report (2021) shows the church to be in good order, with no major concerns.
 A copy of the Quinquennial Report can be provided on request.

+High Altar

-High Altar Lady Chapel
+Lady Chapel